freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/take-home-projects/map-data-across-the-globe.english.md

 <strong>User Story:</strong> I can tell the relative size of the meteorite, just by looking at the way it's represented on the map.
 <strong>User Story:</strong> I can mouse over the meteorite's data point for additional data.
 <strong>Hint:</strong> Here's a dataset you can use to build this: <a href='https://raw.githubusercontent.com/freeCodeCamp/ProjectReferenceData/master/meteorite-strike-data.json' target='_blank'>https://raw.githubusercontent.com/freeCodeCamp/ProjectReferenceData/master/meteorite-strike-data.json</a>
-When you are finished, click the "I've completed this challenge" button and include a link to your CodePen.
+When you are finished, include a link to your project on CodePen and click the "I've completed this challenge" button.
-You can get feedback on your project by sharing it with your friends on Facebook.
+You can get feedback on your project by sharing it on the freeCodeCamp <a href='https://forum.freecodecamp.org/' target='_blank'>forum</a>.
 </section>

 ## Instructions